nicholas-russell/comp1100-IQFocus/admin/G-features.md

  - Generates simple challenges (Task 8)
  - Implements hints (Task 10)
  - Save and load functions for the game
+ - Autosaving functions
- - Instructions for the new player
+ - Instructions for the new player, and an about window
  - Hide and show challenge for the game